 Non-residents can open a non-resident bank account with similar requirements but will need to provide proof of their non-resident status, usually obtained from a police station or a consulate.
 While these are only general guidelines for the documents required, it is always best to check with the bank directly for what you need to provide.

-Key takeaways from banking in Spain
+Key Takeaways From Banking in Spain

 The banking system in Spain is a complex and dynamic sector that has undergone significant changes over the years.
 It consists of a mix of traditional banking institutions and an increasing focus on innovation and digital banking services.
 The stability and evolution of the system continue to be influenced by both domestic and international economic factors.